Bibek-Ray/Property-Price-Predictor/README.md

 - Number of Bedrooms
 - Number of Bathrooms

 The Model is trained using Lasso Regression model.
 Lasso regression is a linear regression technique that incorporates regularization to improve the model's performance and prevent overfitting.
 It adds a penalty term to the cost function, which helps in shrinking the coefficients of less important features towards zero, effectively performing feature selection.
-It has an Adjusted R square value of 0.70267 which is considered good.
+It has R squared value of 0.72282 and an Adjusted R square value of 0.70267 which is considered good.

 ## Demo